lu-pl/gndentr/README.md

 ### CLI

-A small CLI that utilizes GNDEntityResolver.
+A small CLI that utilizes `GNDEntityResolver`.

-E.g. allows read entities from an XML file according to some XPath pattern.
+Also allows to read entities from an XML file according to some XPath pattern.

+`GNDEntityResolver`'s mandatory `predicate` parameter is read from a file (JSON, text, possibly other formats (see the `_switch` parameter of `predicates_extractor` in `gndentr.helpers.extractors`)).

-Run `python gndentr-cli.py --help` to see CLI options.
+Run `python gndentr-cli.py --help` to see available CLI options.

 #### CLI Examples